Eustathius of Sebaste

-Eustathius was one of the few patristic authors to endorse the complete abolition of slavery.
-Eustathius was the teacher of Macrina and Basil, who both emphasized asceticism and the rejection of slavery and social injustice.
+Eustathius was one of the few patristic authors to endorse the complete abolition of slavery, and possibly the first person to reject slavery entirely.
+Eustathius was the teacher of Macrina, Basil, Naucratius, and Gregory, who also emphasized asceticism and the rejection of slavery and social injustice.
+Eustathius also created charities including almshouses, hospitals, refuges, and likely inspired Basil's plan to build a hospice.